LaravelDaily/Laravel-Reservations-Course/course/01 - Breeze, Companies CRUD.md

 }
 ```

-And add this seeder to the `DatabaseSeeder`.
+And add this Seeder to the `DatabaseSeeder`.

 **database/seeders/DatabaseSeeder.php**:
 ```php